72 Hours in Victoria: Spring Itinerary

 You’re on holiday, which means it’s okay to indulge a little bit.
 Treat yourself to a massage or facial at the Boathouse Spa & Bath, and take time to soak in the outdoor, oceanfront mineral pools before or after your treatment.

-For a memorable final evening in Victoria, enjoy an upscale dinner at The Marina Restaurant in Oak Bay, which overlooks the Oak Bay Marina.
+For a memorable final evening in Victoria, enjoy an upscale dinner at Marina Dockside Eatery in Oak Bay, which overlooks the Oak Bay Marina.
 Choose from elevated classics like panko crusted Fanny Bay oyster burger or hot smoked salmon salad.
 Alternatively, dine at Vis a Vis on Oak Bay Avenue, a quaint French bistro with a romantic flare.

 9:00 pm | Cocktails

 Cap things off with a handcrafted libation at one of Victoria’s many fine cocktail bars.
 Head to the Chateau Victoria, home to Clive’s Classic Lounge and Vista 18 Westcoast Grill & Wine Bar, a restaurant with spectacular views over the city.
-We also love Little Jumbo Restaurant & Bar and Clarke & Co. who are both known for their quaint atmospheres and creative cocktail menus.
+We also love Clarke & Co. who are known for their quaint atmospheres and creative cocktail menus.

 #ExploreVictoria